 Although sockeye are observed at the locks as early as mid-May, personnel from the Muckleshoot Tribe and WDFW will conduct formal sockeye counts from June 12th through the end of July.
 Counts conducted during this standardized time period are the basis of the update model.

 Reliable estimates of projected total run size cannot be made until a significant portion of the run has entered the system.
 State and Tribal biologists will update this year's return beginning in early to mid-July.
 The mid-July period is typically when more than 50% of the sockeye return has passed the Locks.
 A determination will be made in early to mid-July if there are sufficient sockeye to open fisheries, and the structure and duration of any fishing seasons will be announced.

-Although unlikely in 2011, if there is a sport fishery it would probably be open in early to mid-July.
+Although the preseason forecast falls well below the 350,000 escapement, if the return is large enough to support a sport fishery, it would probably be open in early to mid-July.
 Updated in-season sockeye salmon counts from the Ballard Locks can be viewed in the Sockeye Counts section.